 How is it used?

 Beta-2 glycoprotein 1 antibody tests are used along with cardiolipin antibody and lupus anticoagulant testing to help diagnose the cause of an unexplained blood clot (thrombotic episode) or recurrent miscarriages, to help diagnose antiphospholipid syndrome (APS), or to detect the autoantibodies in someone with another autoimmune disorder.
-Beta-2 glycoprotein 1 antibody is less common than the other antiphospholipid antibodies but it should be ordered together with cardiolipin antibodies and lupus anticoagulant to make a complete assessment of the syndrome.
-Beta 2 glycoprotein 1 antibodies are more specific than cardiolipin antibodies for the diagnosis of APS.
+The beta-2 glycoprotein 1 antibodies are less common than the other antiphospholipid antibodies but the test should be ordered together with cardiolipin antibodies and lupus anticoagulant to make a complete assessment of the syndrome.
+Anti-beta-2 glycoprotein 1 antibodies are more specific than anticardiolipin antibodies for the diagnosis of APS.

 When is it requested?

 Beta-2 glycoprotein 1 antibody tests and other antiphospholipid antibody testing may be ordered when a person has symptoms suggestive of a blood clot in a vein or artery, such as pain and swelling in the extremities, shortness of breath, and headaches.
 They also may be ordered when a woman has had recurrent miscarriages.
 These tests may be ordered initially, along with cardiolipin antibody and lupus anticoagulant testing, or as follow-up tests.

 When one of the antibody tests is positive, it will be repeated at least 12 weeks later to determine whether the antibody is temporary or persistent.